By: Tavaga Research

 If we had a penny for every time someone said, “I haven’t started investing because I don’t earn enough,” we would be crorepatis by now.
 People who say this are missing the entire point of investment- with a little bit of discipline, no income is small enough to not invest.

-Many of us dream of becoming wealthy but are not sure about how and where to start from.
+Many of us dream of becoming wealthy but are not sure about how and where to start.
 We think that with our current salary this would be next-to-impossible, but it is not.

-All that is needed is discipline in our saving and investment habits, and wealth will get accumulated over time.
-The journey towards financial freedom starts by budgeting for a clear roadmap.
+All that is needed is a discipline in our savings and investment habits, and wealth will get accumulated over time.
+The journey towards financial freedom starts with budgeting for a clear roadmap.

 Let’s look at how simple a budgeting exercise can be.
 We start by writing it at the beginning of the month and reconcile it at the end of the month.
 The variance warrants deeper analysis, depending on our individual (personal and professional) situation.

 There is another way to think about budgeting for the long term.